 Watch this short video that summarizes DHS S&T's work in developing solutions with low-cost sensor technologies that provide early warnings for wildfires.

 The field tests were conducted during a controlled, prescribed burn at the Dye Creek Preserve near Red Bluff, California, in partnership with the California Department of Forestry and Fire Protection (CAL FIRE) and The Nature Conservancy.
 Additional observers included partners from the California Governor's Office of Emergency Services and the USFA.

+Further field tests and evaluations are planned for Summer 2022 to further refine detection capabilities with additional sensors.
 Visit DHS S&T's SCITI Labs to learn more about its work to identify technologies that meet first responders' operational needs and enhance commercial buildings.

 Explore more articles: